Rosuav/ThirdSquare/README.md

 Duration plans might be saleable features; like the "yearly ticket debited monthly", you could sign up for a year to get 60 credits a month for $100.

-This would massively oversynergize with fleet purchases.
-Is this acceptable?
+This would combo off strongly with fleet purchases.
+Effectively, the monthly or yearly usage can be split across cards in the fleet; you can take full advantage of discounts applicable to your combined usage.
+This is then an incentive for big companies to get all their staff onto public transport.